terryChou28/terryChou28/README.md

-## I'm a Developer and a Teaching Assistant!!
+## I'm a Software Engineer and a Teaching Assistant!!

 - 🌱 I’m currently learning everything about Computer Science 🤣
 - 👯 I’m looking to collaborate with other software developers